corkami/collisions/README.md

 ## Uncommon strategies

-Collisions are usually about 2 valid files of the same type.
+Collisions are usually about two valid files of the same type.

 ### MultiColls: multiple collisions chain
-Nothing prevents to chain several collision blocks, and have more than 2 contents with the same hash value.
+Nothing prevents to chain several collision blocks, and have more than two contents with the same hash value.
 An example of that are Hashquines - that shows their own MD5 value.
-The [PoCGTFO 14](https://github.com/angea/pocorgtfo#0x14) file contains 609 FastColl collisions, to do that through 2 file types in the same file.
+The [PoCGTFO 14](https://github.com/angea/pocorgtfo#0x14) file contains 609 FastColl collisions, to do that through two file types in the same file.

 ### Validity